lbiard/tradeoffs_parus_major/README.md

 4. Was data derived from another source?
 NA

-5. Recommended citation for this dataset: Bliard L, Martin JS, Childs DZ, Cole EF, Sheldon BC, Paniw M, Ozgul A (XXXX).
-Ecological harshness mediates reproductive trade-offs in a great tit population [Data set].
+5. Recommended citation for this dataset: Bliard L, Martin JS, Childs DZ, Cole EF, Sheldon BC, Paniw M, Ozgul A (2026).
+Ecological harshness has a weak influence on reproductive trade-offs in a great tit population [Data set].